WebKit/WebKit/Introduction.md

 }
 ```

-Note that there is no `WTFMove` on `A::create` due to copy elision.
+Note that there is no `WTF::move` on `A::create` due to copy elision.

 ### Forwarding ref and deref